AdobeDocs/experience-platform.en/help/edge/consent/iab-tcf/overview.md

 ## Audience Manager integration

-Adobe Audience Manager (AAM) includes support for IAB TCF 2.0, which enables you to evaluate, honor, and forward customer privacy choices to downstream partners.
-For more information, read the documentation on [Sending Data to Audience Manager](../audience-manager/audience-manager-overview.md).
+Adobe Audience Manager (AAM) includes support for IAB TCF 2.0, which enables you to evaluate, honor, and forward customer privacy choices to downstream partners. <!--For more information, read the documentation on [Sending Data to Audience Manager](../audience-manager/audience-manager-overview.md).-->

 >[!TIP]
 >